-LWP encourages innovation in built form and variety in architectural expression in the design of homes at Huntlee.
-LWP reserves the right to amend the conditions of sale and approve designs which do not strictly comply with these guidelines but are considered to be of merit.
+The Design Guidelines are intended to encourage innovation in built form and a variety of architectural expression within an overarching character statement.
+As such, not every design solution can be covered by the Design Guidelines and LWP reserves the right to amend the conditions of sale and/or approve designs which do not strictly comply with the Design Guidelines but are considered to be of merit.

-Purchasers Must Comply
+Purchaser Must Comply